snowplow-archive/snowplow.github.com/_posts/2016-12-20-snowplow-r86-petra-released.md

 <h2 id="new-regions">4.
 Ohio</h2>

-We are delighted to be finally adding support for the XXXXXX [EU Frankfurt] [region-eu-central-1] (eu-central-1) XXXXXXXX AWS region in this release, following on from EU Frankfurt (eu-central-1) in R83 Bald Eagle.
+We are delighted to be adding support for the new [Ohio, USA] [region-us-east-2], [Montreal, Canada] [region-ca-central-1] and [London, UK] [region-eu-west-2] AWS regions in this release, following on from Frankfurt, Germany in [R83 Bald Eagle] [r83-bald-eagle-release].

 AWS has a healthy [roadmap of new data center regions] [region-roadmap] opening over the coming months; we are committed to Snowplow supporting these new regions as they become available.

-ALEX TO ADD

 <h2 id="upgrading">5.
 Upgrading</h2>